capooti/foss4g_2017_geonode_solr/docs/11_celery.md

 $ celery flower -A celery_app --port=5555
 ```

+Now browse at http://localhost:5555 and you should see the Flower main interface.
+Try saving some of the layers, and you should see a new task for each layer you save in Flower.

 <img src="images/celery/flower_tasks.png" alt="Monitor Celery tasks with Flower" />

-To see a failing task one way is to stop Solr
+If you want to see a failing task, as in the previous image, one way is to stop Solr and then saving a layer.
+You can see details of the error which made the task failing by clicking on the failing task itself in the Flower interface

 <img src="images/celery/flower_error.png" alt="Monitor a Celery task error with Flower" />